 I built one of these over my grill area, and it’s the most popular spot in my backyard when I have parties.
 Of course, that might be because this is where the food is 🙂

-Pergolas are also fairly easy to build since they don’t usually have to many awkward angles.
+Pergolas are also fairly easy to build since they don’t usually have too many awkward angles to cut.
 (The instructions for building a standard pergola are also in the book* I mentioned above).

 And of course, there are always DIY pergola kits* you can buy if you want to cut down the amount of time it takes to put your deck shade structure together.

 Wisteria growing over a pergola | © Alexandre Zveiger – stock.adobe.com

 To provide even more shade, I originally trained some Wisteria to grow over the top of the pergola.
 Although mine never looked as neat as this one does 🙂

 After finding out how hard it is to keep contained (it’s on my invasive plants list), I decided to take it down.

 However, it does grow fast enough to cover the top of the pergola and it does provide a lot of shade.
 So if you have the time to maintain it (or live in an area of the country where it doesn’t grow quite as much), I think it’s a great option.

 I will also add that having plants growing over your deck or patio makes for more clean up work since they are always dropping leaves and twigs.

 Which brings us to the next one of my backyard shade ideas…make a DIY outdoor shade canopy.

 How simple is this idea of stretching canvas sheets over the top of some outdoor arches?
 Jamie Durie (from HGTV) used it in one of his backyard makeovers and I love how easy (and inexpensive) it is to make and install!